vlstill/presentations/concur_a2015/pres.md

 *   store buffer can be bypassed for load of thread-local memory location
     *   the thread-locality is recognized dynamically by DIVINE

+. . .

 *   manipulations with local variables whose address is never taken are not transformed
     *   saves runtime check and entering atomic section (which can cause state to be produced)

+. . .

 *   memory safety can be verified
-    *   entries for memory location which cease to exist are evicted from store buffer
+    *   entries for memory location which cease to exist are evicted from the store buffer

 ## Memory Safety with TSO